Unitarian Universalist Best Practices

 Memorial Garden at First UU Church of San Diego, CA

 Perhaps half of the congregations we visited closed with a group hand-hold, often accompanied by group singing of a well-known short song that is sung at this time every Sunday, such that no hymnals are needed.
 Some have congregants rise from their seats and hold hands, also bridging to the next row.
+(Bellingham Unitarian Fellowship prints the words to Hymn No. 155, "Circle Round for Freedom," in the Order of Service; all rise and hold hands across the isles, with minister and choir stepping down and facing all from ahead of front row and singing in harmony; a capella is very powerful.)
 Small congregations sometimes have a tradition of leaving seats and forming a circle around the perimeter of the room.
 Some have a musical postlude following the minister's closing words; others do not.
 Some have a tradition of encouraging the congregants to stay seated for the postlude (speaking the intention or simply having it printed in the Order of Service); others have a tradition of people beginning to exit while the postlude plays.
 The UU in Birmingham MI always closes with Beethoven's "Ode to Joy" melody, with 4 lines of verse that the congregation has come to know so it need not be printed in the Order of Service.
 The Billings UU Fellowship (Montana) forms a circle around the perimeter, holds hands, and sings the same 2-verse song, "Shalom," each week; it has the words posted high on two opposing walls, so that no matter where you are in the circle you can see the words and thus sing along.

 UU Society East (Manchester CT) recites in unison the same benediction every week while all join hands.
 Their innovation is that the benediction has been painted in lovely calligraphy (left) that hangs at the front of the sanctuary, so that no one needs to awkwardly read from the order of service and so that even newcomers can join in.